 1. How would I know which among the top 5 exchanges is the best fit for me?

-From the standpoint of your trading objectives, the cryptocurrencies that one is going to trade, experience, and factors of importance associated with low fees, security, and ease of use, choose the best fit.
-At this stage, you can compare each of these factors in various top 5 exchanges to decide on one with poise.
+Choose the best fit based on your trading objectives, the cryptocurrencies you plan to trade, your experience, and the factors associated with low fees, security, and ease of use.
+At this stage, you can compare these factors in various top 5 exchanges to decide on one with poise.

 1. What am I looking for when choosing a cryptocurrency exchange in India?